yantong1775/groundx-on-prem/README.md

   2. Modify values in `environment/env.tfvars`.
 The ones we recommend you consider modifying include:
     - (optional) `environment.ssh_key_name`: add the name of an SSH key if you would like to have it added to your Kubernetes nodes
     - (optional) `environment.cluster_role_arns`: add ARNs for roles you would like to grant admin access over the Kubernetes cluster to
-  3. From the base folder, run `./environment.sh vpc -t` to do a test dry run to confirm you have configured your `env.tfvars correctly`
+  3. Run `bin/environment vpc -t` to do a test dry run to confirm you have configured your `env.tfvars correctly`
-  4. Assuming the test dry run executed successfully, run `./environment.sh vpc`
+  4. Assuming the test dry run executed successfully, run `bin/environment vpc`
   5. The VPC setup process should take ~10 minutes and, at the end, your VPC ID, subnets, and an SSH security group ID should be printed to your terminal window

 - (optional) Set up Amazon Elastic Kubernetes Service (EKS) Cluster, skip to the next step if you would like to use an existing Kubernetes cluster